 Meet our Faculty & Staff

-From cultural diversity and social justice in the classroom and adolescent development, to special education and classroom technology integration, the Department of Education at Elizabethtown faculty are a group of teacher-scholars deeply invested in teaching classroom innovation.
+The Department of Education at Elizabethtown faculty are a group of teacher-scholars deeply invested in teaching classroom innovation.
 Though their areas of academic specialty and concentration may vary, their commitment to educating students in social justice and specialized, innovative curriculum does not.

 Our faculty believe in the value of continuing education, mentorship in teaching, and striving for academic excellence.
 Read more about our faculty below: